 If you are an employer or education provider that would like to be involved in our careers programme please see our Careers Provision Policy for contact details: S6C Careers Provision Policy.

-If you are a student, parent of a student, employer or education provider please view our careers programme here: S6C Careers Programme.
+If you are a student, parent of a student, employer or education provider please view our careers policy and programme here:

-Students can find more careers information in the Google Information Classroom which has a Careers section with links to Apprenticeship vacancies, work experience opportunities and university advice as well as the Careers Passport which supports the careers education that students receive through the Life Skills programme and through the curriculum.
+Students can find more careers information in the Google Careers Classroom which has links to Apprenticeship vacancies, work experience opportunities and university advice as well as the Careers Passport which supports the careers education that students receive through the Life Skills programme and through the curriculum.

 For more information, please contact our Careers Lead: Rosie Roberts (email@example.com)